cloudinary/cloudinary_npm/README.md

 ## License #######################################################################

 Released under the MIT license.

+Test resources include the video [Cloud Book Study](https://vimeo.com/27172301) which was created by [Heidi Neilson](https://vimeo.com/heidineilson) and is distributed under the Creative commons - attribution license (CC BY 3.0)